 Above: Canon launched the R6 alongside the higher-end R5, seen here on the right.
 Physically the R6 has a magnesium alloy chassis with a poly-carbonate exterior, versus magnesium alloy for the chassis and body on the R5; this makes the R6 slightly lighter and Canon describes both as being weather and dust-resistant but to different levels: the R6 is equivalent to the 6D II versus the 5D level of the R5.
 You’ll also notice control differences on the top which I’ll cover in a moment.
 But both models have a bunch of core features in common including built-in stabilisation with up to 8 stops of compensation, 12fps mechanical or 20fps electronic bursts, uncropped 4k up to 60p with dual pixel autofocus, fully-articulated screens, joysticks and dual card slots, albeit twin SD on the R6 vs SD and CF Express on the R5.
-If you’re interested in the EOS R5 check out my separate hands-on video all about it, but in the meantime it has a 45 Megapixel sensor.
+If you’d like to know more, check out my Canon EOS R5 review!

 Above: For scale here’s the Sony A7 III on the left next to the R5 on the right – sorry I don’t have a clip showing the R6 with the Sony, but the two Canon’s are pretty similar from the front.
 Personally speaking I found both Canon bodies more comfortable than the Sony with better controls and user interfaces too, but again that’s a personal choice.